twisted-pear/ipx_wrap/README.md

 `0xdeadcafe`, you would assign it an address of the form `<32-bit prefix>:dead:cafe:0011:22ff:fe33:4455`.

+Conversely to obtain an IPX address for an interface, we can use bytes 5-8 of the assigned IPv6 address within the 32-bit prefix as the network number and the MAC address as the node number.
+The socket number is dependent on the addressed program and is therefore not part of any interface address.

+For example, if the 32-bit prefix is `0xfdaabbbb` and the interface has the MAC address `00:11:22:33:44:55` and the IPv6 address `fdaa:bbbb:dead:cafe:0011:22ff:fe33:4455`, then any IPX address for the interface will be of the form `deadcafe.001122334455.XXXX`, with XXXX being the socket number.

 ### Neighbor Discovery

 Neighbor solicitations sent by the configured interface will be intercepted,